 Maine Beer Company, a member of the Maine Brewshed Alliance, just made a substantial gift toward the effort to preserve Little Whaleboat Island for public access.
 The island is in Casco Bay off Harpswell.
 Learn more from the Portland Press Herald.

-Good news to start out this week’s News & Noteworthy: seven new tent sites are available at the Katahdin Woods & Waters National Monument thanks to generous donations from the Roxanne Quimby Foundation, LL Bean, and The National Park Foundation.
+Good news: seven new tent sites are available at the Katahdin Woods & Waters National Monument thanks to generous donations from the Roxanne Quimby Foundation, LL Bean, and The National Park Foundation.

 Some more good news: NRCM Rising partnered with others to do a litter clean-up at Thompson’s Point in Portland last night.
 About 70 people cleaned up the area and also learned more about NRCM’s work to reduce plastic pollution.
 Thanks to everyone who came out for this event.